Aliases for CBL Gene

 GeneCards Summary for CBL Gene

 CBL (Cbl Proto-Oncogene, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Diseases associated with CBL include noonan syndrome-like disorder with or without juvenile myelomonocytic leukemia and noonan syndrome-like disorder with juvenile myelomonocytic leukemia.
-Among its related pathways are PI-3K cascade and Signaling by FGFR.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and ubiquitin-protein transferase activity.
+Diseases associated with CBL include noonan syndrome-like disorder with juvenile myelomonocytic leukemia and noonan syndrome-like disorder with or without juvenile myelomonocytic leukemia.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and ligase activity.
 An important paralog of this gene is CBLB.

 UniProtKB/Swiss-Prot for CBL Gene